livechat/agent-app-sdk/README.md

 All widgets share a common interface.

-- `on(eventName: string, eventHandler: (data: any) => void): void`) - register the event handler to be called when the given event occurs
+- `on(eventName: string, eventHandler: (data: any) => void): void`) - registers the event handler to be called when a given event occurs

-- `off(eventName: string, eventHandler: (data: any) => void): void`) - unregister the previously registered handler from the event
+- `off(eventName: string, eventHandler: (data: any) => void): void`) - unregisters the previously registered handler from the event

-You can use it to track events happening in the Agent App.
+You can use it to track the events happening in the Agent App.

 ```js
 import { createDetailsWidget } from ‘@livechat/agent-app-sdk’;